Bioluminescent bay night kayak tour in Costa Rica. Single-celled algae (dinoflagellates) emit blue-green light underwater. Total bucket list!

 It was the permanent bioluminescence that we were seeking and we had found it.
 Both my daughter and I started laughing and yelling in delight- and the night only got better from there.
 Here’s the backstory.

-Glow in the dark fish isn’t the only reason to visit Costa Rica!
+Glow in the dark fish aren’t the only reason to visit Costa Rica!
 10 awesome reasons to travel to Costa Rica with your family.

 What Is A Bioluminescent Bay?